 ARE COACHES LICENSED?
 BACKGROUND CHECKS?

 Yes - Our coaches hold licenses with governing bodies such as USSF, NCSAA, and UEFA.
-Yes - Our coaches undergo extensive background checks in compliance with all Maryland State Youth Soccer Association best practices for youth soccer programs.
+Yes - Our coaches undergo extensive background checks in compliance with all Maryland State Youth Soccer Association best training for youth soccer programs.

 Teams below HS Age will train during most of the summer in preparation for the fall season, and players are certainly excused for family vacations.
 The season generally starts with a Labor Day tournament, although some teams also do an August tournament.
 Leagues start the weekend after Labor Day.
-Teams are active during the winter with league/practices and most teams do involve some level of a spring commitment, although at the younger ages this may be scaled back to take into account multi-sport athletes.
+Teams are active during the winter with league/training and most teams do involve some level of a spring commitment, although at the younger ages this may be scaled back to take into account multi-sport athletes.

 HIGH SCHOOL AGE TEAMS

 These teams will train during June and July in order prepare players for their High School tryouts and seasons.
-Teams at this age will not play a fall season as they will be playing for their high schools, but those teams will get together for a practice once every week, or every other week, to keep fresh as a team so they are ready for an end of fall tournament and the beginning of winter league play.
+Teams at this age will not play a fall season as they will be playing for their high schools, but those teams will get together for a training once every week, or every other week, to keep fresh as a team so they are ready for an end of fall tournament and the beginning of winter league play.
 Spring play is the main club season for HS players.